Saavi: Plot

-Vijaykumar, a former professional tennis player, is married to wealthy socialite Latha, who is having an affair with a stage singer named Anand.
+Vijaykumar alias Vijay, a former professional tennis player, is married to wealthy socialite Latha, who is having an affair with a stage singer named Anand.
 In response to Latha's complaints about his busy schedule, Vijay retires, only to secretly discover her affair.
 Driven by revenge and the desire to secure her wealth, Vijay plots to murder her, ensuring his comfortable lifestyle continues.

 Vijay approaches his acquaintance Sathish, a part-time criminal and drug dealer.
 After discreetly following him, Vijay blackmails Sathish into murdering Latha.
 He reveals her affair, recounting how he anonymously blackmailed her six months earlier by stealing her handbag, which contained a love letter from Anand.
 Vijay tricks Sathish into leaving his fingerprints on the letter and offers him ₹50000 to kill Latha.
 If Sathish refuses, Vijay threatens to turn him over to the police as Latha's blackmailer.

 Sathish agrees, and Vijay lays out his plan: the next evening, Vijay will take Anand to a party while Latha stays home.
 Vijay will leave the front door key outside, allowing Sathish to enter, hide behind the curtains by the garden's French doors, and wait until 10:50 PM.
 Vijay will call home from the party, prompting Latha to answer the phone, at which point Sathish will kill her, staging the scene as a botched burglary.

 On the night of the plan, Sathish sneaks into the house while Latha is in bed.
 However, at the party, Vijay's watch stops, causing him to phone later than intended.
 When Latha answers, Sathish attempts to strangle her with his scarf, but she manages to grab scissors and fatally stab him.
 In panic, she calls Vijay, who instructs her to do nothing until he arrives.
 Upon returning home, Vijay contacts the police and sends Latha to bed.
 Before the police arrive, he transfers what he believes to be Latha's key from Sathish's pocket into her handbag, plants Anand's letter on Sathish, and replaces the scarf with Latha's stocking to frame her.